 9. Play video games.

 As an alternative to a board game night, you could play video games together instead.
 This type of activity is another great way to spend an evening.
-Find a game that you have not played for a while and have fun rediscovering it together.
+Find a game you have not played for a while and have fun rediscovering it together.

 10. Have a dance party.

-This type of date can be done, but keep the music on the quiet side.
+This type of date can still be done, but keep the music on the quiet side.
 Mix in some slow dances, and you can have a great time dancing the night away in your own house.

 11. Workout together.